Judge finds Donald Trump in contempt for 10th time over gag order and threatens jail time | KRDO

 Judge finds Donald Trump in contempt for 10th time over gag order and threatens jail time

-By Jeremy Herb, Kara Scannell, Lauren del Valle and Eric Levenson, CNN
+By Jeremy Herb, Kara Scannell, Lauren del Valle, Eric Levenson and Sabrina Souza, CNN

 (CNN) — Judge Juan Merchan has found former President Donald Trump in contempt for violating the gag order in his hush money trial for the 10th time and said he’ll consider jail time going forward.